Coronavirus and weddings: what are my rights?

-However, if the venue (or supplier) cancels, then you are entitled to a refund of the money that you have already paid towards what has been cancelled.
+If your wedding was due to take place prior to 19th July 2021 and the venue (or supplier) cancelled due to COVID-19 (or any other reason) then you are entitled to a refund of the money that you have already paid towards what has been cancelled.
 If you have wedding insurance, you should also contact your insurance company to determine what exactly is covered in your policy.

 What if my wedding venue has gone bust?